Hotel McAlpin: Marine Grill

 Frederick Dana Marsh designed numerous terracotta murals for the Marine Grill, some of which were reinstalled in the Fulton Street station.

 In the hotel's basement was the Marine Grill, which could fit 250 people.
 The Marine Grill, also known as the ratskeller, was designed in the Spanish Renaissance style with arched niches and ceiling vaults.
 According to a promotional booklet for the hotel, the space was decorated with "beautifully colored, glazed terra-cotta tiles, [which have] made it really unique and one of New York's most talked about novelties."
 The Marine Grill was illuminated by recessed lighting on the ceiling and lamps on the tables.

 The space had numerous terracotta murals designed by Frederick Dana Marsh.
 Each mural measured 8 ft 2 in tall by 11 ft 7 in wide and was shaped like a lunette.
 Of the 16 original murals, 12 depicted two sets of six related scenes, while the other four depicted separate motifs.
+The murals depicted historical scenes of New York Harbor, including Henry Hudson's Half Moon and Robert Fulton's North River Steamboat.
 The Marine Grill was relatively obscure due to its location in the basement.
 According to The New York Times, the space "was generally unknown to architectural aficionados and not listed in encyclopedic works like the WPA Guide to New York City or the AIA Guide to New York City".

 The original Marine Grill had been closed by 1951.
 The restaurant was renovated in 1957 and was rebranded the Gate of Cleve, after a restaurant in Amsterdam called Die Port van Cleve.
 The Gate of Cleve was not successful, and a German restaurant, an Indian restaurant, and a Japanese restaurant all occupied the space in subsequent years.
 In the early 1970s, it operated as an event space.
 During the 1980s, the Grenadier Realty Corporation had unsuccessfully attempted to lease the space.
 The New York City Landmarks Preservation Commission declined to preserve the restaurant as a landmark, and the restaurant was demolished in 1989 to make way for a Gap clothing store.
 Susan Tunick, president of the non-profit group Friends of Terra Cotta, saw dumpsters outside the hotel filled with fragments from the murals.
 In 2001, six of the murals were reassembled under the oversight of the MTA Arts for Transit program at the William Street entrance of the New York City Subway's Fulton Street station.